JerryI/wljs-docs/blog/2025-03-02-ultimate-ppt/index.md

 - Simpler than PowerPoint for tech-heavy talks
 - Fully reproducible (every visual has traceable code)
 - Runs in any browser—no dependencies
-- Supports dynamic or static export
+- Supports dynamic or static export to a single HTML file (free of the license restrictions)

-Markdown becomes your structure, Wolfram Language your engine, and WLJS Notebook your canvas.
+Markdown becomes your structure, Wolfram Language your engine (sometimes with a help of Javascript).
 With a little setup, you can focus on content—not formatting.

 And yes, interactivity makes learning and presenting way more engaging.
-Your students and colleagues will thank you.
+Your students and colleagues will thank you ☺️

 ---